CBEP-SoCB-Details/Casco_Bay_CSOs/Derived_Data/Portland_CSO_Data_Prep.md

 #### Subtract values “Assumed Captured by Tank”

 A number of values shown in the 2019 Excel data are confusing.
 All numbers associated with CSO 006, and CSO 007 are in RED.
-SOme discharge numbers are listed in the Excel sheet, but also shown in “strike through”.
+Some discharge numbers are listed in the Excel sheet, but also shown in “strike through”.
 The “strike through” values were subtracted from column (CSO) totals, but not from row (event) totals in the source Excel File.